DOCtorActoAntohich/code-style-guide/README.md

     - If the project is intended for use in other projects
     - If the project is not intended for use in other projects (i.e. not a library)
   - [Relative path vs absolute path; Include path](#relative-path-vs-absolute-path-include-path)

-# C++ Code style guide

-This code style guide draft is made by DOCtorActoAntohich for personal use.

-This document assumes you know the basics of programming and are familiar with basic concepts of C++.

-This document may and should be expanded to cover more cases.

-Possible changes:
-* Snake case for type names instead of Pascal case.
-* Alignment rules when many function parameters go beyond line length limit.
-* Alignment rules for operators and long lines.

-Important note: think about optimization in two cases only: when you see that you use the language wrong (e.g. forgot to pass by reference), or when the code executes really slow.

 ## Glossary